JohnTerragnoli/ECE281_Lab5/README.md

-Fetch1: The reset button is hit, making IRld and PCld a high, making PC and IR zero.
+Fetch1: The reset button is hit, and IRld and PCld are high, making PC and IR zero.
 This sets up the zero command in the program, which is just making the PC go onto the next command.
-This means at the next rising clock, the PC will change to 01 and the IR will change to whatever command is located on line 0 of the instruction in the decode section.
+This means at the next rising clock, the PC will change to 01 and the IR will change to whatever command is located on line 01 of the instruction in the decode section.
+Moving PC to line 01 is just getting the value that is supposed to go into the accumulator.

 Decode1: The command at line 00 is 07, which is LDAI, meaning an immediate value is loaded into the accumulator.
 This is considered an Immediate Execute instruction.
 An immediate execute means that the program will perform execute at the next clock cycle.
 This means that the value 8 should be in the accumulator at 35ns, or the end of the execute time, which it is.
+This can happen because the opsel goes to 7, meaning that the ALU is performing a load function from the databus.

 Execute1: The value 8 is put into the accumulator.
 Accumulator load was high right before this happened, which allowed the accumulator value to change.
 Also, the PCld has gone high at 25ns so that it can prepare to move onto the next instruction.

 ##35-65ns
 ![alt text](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_Lab5/master/InitialProgramSimulation02.PNG "Inital Program Simulation02")

+Fetch2:  IRld and PCld are high.
+This means that the IR is ready to accept a new command and that the Program counter is about to move to the next line in the code.
+The PC moves to line 02 at Fetch2.
+The opsel changes to 0 but this doesn't matter because the accumulator load is off.

+Decode2: Program is now at line 02, meaning that the instruction 06 is put on the databus, preparing to go into the IR on the next rising edge of the clock.
+This happens at 45ns.
+Instruction 06 is a ADAI, or an immediate execute.
+The program here will add one to whatever is in the accumulator on the next clock cycle.
+Also, the PCld is still on and the PC moves to line 03, because that's where the value 1 being added to the accumulator is being temporarily stored.

+Execute2: At the next clock cycle, 65ns, the value 1 will be added to the accumulator and stored in the accumulator.
+This saved value should then be saved as 9, which it is.